 Digital Object Identifier (DOI)

-Gendron, Tania F.; Daughrity, Lillian M.; Heckman, Michael G.; Diehl, Nancy N.; Wuu, Joanne; Miller, Timothy M.; Pastor, Pau; Trojanowski, John Q.; Grossman, Murray; Berry, James D.; Hu, William T.; Ratti, Antonia; Benatar, Michael; Silani, Vincenzo; Glass, Jonathan D.; Floeter, Mary Kay; Jeromin, Andreas; Boylan, Kevin B.; Petrucelli, Leonard; Prudencio, Mercedes; Caputo, Ana M.; Desaro, Pamela; Palmucci, Carla; Robertson, Amelia; Song, Yuping; Rush, Beth K.; Pedraza, Otto; Lacomis, David; Ladha, Shafeeq; Fournier, Christina N.; and McCluskey, Leo F., "Phosphorylated neurofilament heavy chain: A biomarker of survival for C9ORF72-associated amyotrophic lateral sclerosis" (2017).
-Neurology Articles.
-582.
+Gendron, Tania F.; Daughrity, Lillian M.; Heckman, Michael G.; Diehl, Nancy N.; Wuu, Joanne; Miller, Timothy M.; Pastor, Pau; Trojanowski, John Q.; Grossman, Murray; Berry, James D.; Hu, William T.; Ratti, Antonia; Benatar, Michael; Silani, Vincenzo; Glass, Jonathan D.; Floeter, Mary Kay; Jeromin, Andreas; Boylan, Kevin B.; Petrucelli, Leonard; Prudencio, Mercedes; Caputo, Ana M.; Desaro, Pamela; Palmucci, Carla; Robertson, Amelia; Song, Yuping; Rush, Beth K.; Pedraza, Otto; Lacomis, David; Ladha, Shafeeq; Fournier, Christina N.; McCluskey, Leo F.; and Elman, Lauren B., "Phosphorylated neurofilament heavy chain: A biomarker of survival for C9ORF72-associated amyotrophic lateral sclerosis" (2017).
+Translational Neuroscience.
+1052.